surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 15: January 29, 2018
+Find the element occuring odd number of times in an array.

 ## Day 14: January 27, 2018
 First index of an element in a sorted array with duplicates